-But the young Horacio is not only fascinated by the great myths of Formula 1, he reads, studies, analyzes, draws, drinks from new technicians and secret artists.
-And right here, thanks to the book “Selection of Reader’s Digest”, he discovers the genius of Leonardo da Vinci, who teaches how every object, every creation, must be beautiful and functional at the same time.
+The young Horacio was not only fascinated by the great myths of Formula 1, but he also reads, studies, analyzes, draws, taking inspiration from new technicians and secret artists.
+And was right here, thanks to the book “Selection of Reader’s Digest”, that he discovers the genius of Leonardo da Vinci, who teaches how every object, every creation, must be beautiful and functional at the same time.

 When he was 14-year-old he start, along with a friend, to build a motorbike starting from a second-hand engine he has had in gift and before the completion of the secondary school he is working on the construction of a Dune-Baggie from a bodywork kit in fiberglass fitted on the body of a Renault Deuphine.
 After five months of hard and patient work, the buggy was finally finished, vividly painted in a new and bright livery, registered and circulating like any other vehicle along the Casilda roads.

-It is the 1978, Horacio is 23 years old and has his own “factory”, a very small establishment, but here he can be free to build what he wants, to realize all the creations that his passion orders to his hands.
-Here he starts to build the first prototypes, which procure other orders and buyers looking for special designs.
+It is 1978, Horacio is 23 years old and has his own “factory”, a very small establishment, but here he can be free to build what he wants, realizing all the creations that his passion orders to his hands.
 Among the first creations Horacio Pagani makes camper and pick-up for freight, a great start for a young and unknown designer.

-In 1979 he create and builded his first Formula 2 track, in 1982 he collaborated with the Research and Development Institute of the National University of Rosario for some prototypes and in the same year he started his collaboration with one of the most famous sports brand of the time, the Lamborghini.
+In 1979 he creates and built his first Formula 2 track, in 1982 he collaborated with the Research and Development Institute of the National University of Rosario building some prototypes and in the same year, he started his collaboration with one of the most famous sports brand of the all time, Lamborghini Automobili.

 “The shape had to be sensual, the wheel arches should recall a woman’s bosoms, the rear bonnet the hips.
 Inside, the seats would be shaped like an inverted pyramid to wrap around the shoulders, giving a sense of power to the man, and protection to the woman.
 A complicated search of simple ideas.
 In a word: the Zonda.“

-The route along which Horacio Pagani would have met his passion and obsession with the sports cars had been traced, now it was only matter to go straight ahead.
+The route along which Horacio Pagani would have met his passion and obsession with the sports cars had been traced, now it only mattered to go straight ahead.
 To the first Zonda follows the Zonda S, the enhanced car that featured a number of variations on the original project, the Roadster, a capless version, and the legendary Zonda F, a kind of philosophical sum of the ideas of Juan Manuel Fangio and Horacio Pagani.